-With the best free streaming services, you can watch great movies and TV shows — and not add a single dollar to your monthly bills.
+The best free streaming services allow you to watch great movies and TV shows — and not pay a single cent more toward monthly subscriptions.
 These free streaming services offer both live TV and on-demand content, mostly older and classic titles but also some newer hits.

-The streaming space has gotten very crowded in the last year, with the launches of Peacock TV, Disney Plus, Apple TV Plus and HBO Max.
-They joined already existing streaming behemoths Netflix, Hulu and Amazon Prime Video.
-They have different pros and cons, but they have one thing in common: they cost money (though Peacock is unique in that it has a free tier).
+The streaming space has gotten very crowded in the last couple of years, with the launch of several new streaming services.
+They offer different content but all have one thing in common: They cost money (with one exception — Peacock has a free tier).

 - Our picks for the best streaming services you pay for